Measure what Matters: Psychometric Evaluation of AI with Situational Judgment Tests: SJT bank and controlled augmentation

 \textbf{Diverse scenario generation through controlled attribute sampling.} Using the sampled attribute seeds, we can finely vary a scenario along a specific attribute dimension, creating a new scenario that maintains other qualitative aspects of the original.
 This is a controlled instruction-evolution process: a language model adapts the base template according to the sampled seed values and provides a systematic approach to maintaining the quality of domain expert-created scenarios while enabling fine-grained variation across scenarios.

-\textbf{Refining the dataset to mitigate trait bleed with LLM-as-a-Judge:} With direct feedback from the psychology domain experts, we observed that a single round of SJT creation can lead to scenarios with response options that can sometimes be mapped to an overlap across \hexaco\; traits instead of uniquely mapping onto a specific personality trait, an effect we term the \textbf{trait bleed} of the scenario.
+\textbf{Refining the dataset to mitigate trait bleed with LLM-as-a-Judge.} With direct feedback from the psychology domain experts, we observed that a single round of SJT creation can lead to scenarios with response options that can sometimes be mapped to an overlap across \hexaco\; traits instead of uniquely mapping onto a specific personality trait, an effect we term the \textbf{trait bleed} of the scenario.
 This effect can add noise to downstream psychometric evaluations, as the evaluation requires a response to be mapped to a single trait.
 To mitigate trait bleeding, we use an LLM-as-a-judge to evaluate each option’s Trait Fit, assigning scores from 1 (Poor) to 5 (Very Strong).
 For response options with high trait bleed (Trait Fit Score < 5), we feed them back into the LLM to minimize overlap and sharpen their correspondence to an intended trait.
 We found this iterative refinement ensured the final SJT pool achieved both diversity and trait clarity.
 We used GPT 4.1 with hyperparameters temperature=1.5, top\_p=0.95, presence\_penalty=0.4 and frequency\_penalty=0.3 for creation of SJT and correction for trait bleed.
 Synthetic SJTs and Corrections were performed using Outlines \citep{willard2023efficient} structured generation framework.

-\textbf{Dataset quality and diversity metrics.} To measure the quality of the Synthetic SJTs, the SJTs go through a round of manual review and annotations by a psychologist and patrol officer, where they are rated on multiple evaluation rubrics.
-LLM-as-a-Judge is used to scale the rubrics to the larger dataset.
-On average, the agreement (Cohen's Kappa Score) \citep{cohen_kappa_original} between humans and the LLM judge is substantial \textbf{(\textasciitilde0.63)}, ranging from perfect agreement (Cohen's kappa score = 1) to random chance (Cohen's $\kappa$ score = 0) for different rubric criteria.
-Additionally, Diversity metrics like MSTTR-100 (0.802), Compression Ratio (0.302) and Average Cosine Distance (0.445) indicate good diversity as well.
+\textbf{Dataset quality and diversity metrics.} Across annotators (human experts and both LLM judges), annotations generated on 30 SJTs, ratings are consistently high, with an average score exceeding 4 out of 5 across all rubric axes (Table \ref{tab:sjt_mean_rater_score}).
+This indicates broad agreement that the generated scenarios are realistic, coherent, and behaviorally plausible.
+Similar to personas, to measure inter rater agreement, we calculate Cohen’s Kappa \citep{cohen_kappa_original} (Table \ref{tab:sjt_inter_rater_agreement_score}) and Mean Absolute Deviation (MAD) (for cases where cohen's kappa artificially deflates to zero), see Table \ref{tab:sjt_inter_rater_mad}.
+MAD in particular indicates the low disagreement between annotators, confirming that human experts and independent LLM judges largely converge on similar high-quality ratings.